darekkay/dashboard/README.md

 ## Goal

-The goal of this project is a fully customizable and extendable dashboard/startpage, with modules like clock, weather, todo tasks, bookmarks, calendar, etc.
+The goal of this project is a fully customizable and extendable dashboard, with modules like clock, weather, todo tasks, bookmarks, calendar, etc. The user should be able to view all important information on a single page.

+- Create a browser start page with some common widgets.
+- Display company-related information on TVs around the office.
+- Display marketing information at an exhibition stand.
+- Brainstorm ideas using notes and images.
+- Monitor systems to ensure their availability and efficiency.
+- Visualize your Internet of Things (IoT) devices.

 Usually, I wait for a MVP before releasing a project.
 This project is being developed in public from Day 1.
 I document my progress and (knowledge) insights in the [blog](https://dashboard.darekkay.com/docs/blog/), while the [changelog](https://dashboard.darekkay.com/docs/changelog/) describes the actual project features.